apache/druid/docs/querying/timeseriesquery.md

 Time buckets that lie completely outside the data interval are not filled with the default value.

-You can disable all NULL filling with the context flag "skipEmptyBuckets".
+You can disable all empty bucket filling with the context flag "skipEmptyBuckets".
 In this mode, Druid omits the data point 2012-01-02 from the results.
 For example: